PZGM/Edir_Revo/level06/README.md

 # Level06 - Bypassing Authentication by Reading Memory

-## Objective

-The goal of this challenge is to bypass the authentication mechanism by reading the program's memory during execution, rather than reversing the complex hashing algorithm.

 ## Step 1: Running the Program

 First, let's run the program to observe its behavior: